-The first tier provides one additional period of planning for one day per semester with a successful Class Keys evaluation and a minimum of 80% of their students achieving 75% on system-wide benchmark assessments.
+The first tier provides one additional period of planning for one day per semester with a successful mid-year CLASS Keys evaluation and a minimum of 80% of their students achieving 75% on system-wide unit assessments.

 At the second level, teachers gain opportunities for additional professional learning experiences and materials for their classrooms if the school sees 5% gains on EOCTs and GHSGT in all subject areas.